MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 ## Use case for distributed computing

 A compute context object is the key to distributed computing with RevoScaleR.
 The default compute context tells the RevoScaleR engine to execute computations locally.
-In the default compute context, high-performance analytics (HPA) functions such as `rxLinMod` are distributed only to the local cores, if there is more than one, and high-performance computations (HPC) submitted via `rxExec` are done sequentially.
+In the default compute context, high-performance analytics  functions such as `rxLinMod` are distributed only to the local cores, if there is more than one, and high-performance computations submitted via `rxExec` are done sequentially.

 If you have distributed computing resources available to you, you can create a compute context object for those resources, set your compute context using `rxOptions`, and then use those distributed computing resources in subsequent calls to RevoScaleR.

-You can create multiple compute context objects and switch between them easily.
-You can also modify existing compute context objects, for example, to add new computers as they come online.

-The principal compute contexts are the following:

-- `RxLocalSeq`: the default compute context.
-This compute context is available on all platforms.

-- `RxHadoopMR`: the compute context used to distribute computations on a Hadoop MapReduce cluster.
-This compute context can be used on a node (including an edge node) of a Cloudera or Hortonworks cluster with a RHEL operating system, or a client with an SSH connection to such a cluster.
-For details on creating and using `RxHadoopMR` compute contexts, see the [How to use RevoScaleR with Hadoop](how-to-revoscaler-hadoop.md).

-- `RxSpark`: the compute context used to distribute computations on a Hadoop Spark cluster.
-For more information, see the [How to use RevoScaleR with Spark](how-to-revoscaler-spark.md).

-The `RxInSqlServer` compute context is a special case in that it runs computations in-database, but it runs on only a single database node, so the computation is parallel, but not distributed.
-For details on creating and using `RxInSqlServer` compute contexts, see the [Introducing Machine Learning with SQL Server](concept-what-is-sql-server-r-services.md).

 ## Next steps

 Learn how to get, set, and manage compute context in [How to set and manage compute context in Machine Learning Server](how-to-revoscaler-distributed-computing-compute-context.md).

-## See Also
+## See also

 + [Introduction to Machine Learning Server](../what-is-machine-learning-server.md)
 + [Install Machine Learning Server on Windows](../install/machine-learning-server-windows-install.md)